jordanreger/homelab/README.md

-# Homelab

 This repository consists of a few services' configurations and the Docker Compose files to run them.
 It is intended to be run once and forgotten about.

 ## Installation